-What needs to be compliant is the end user website, it is not the software/framework a website is built on.
 The Avada WordPress theme as an entity does not violate GDPR criteria because it does not collect any data.
-What we as a team has done is give our Avada userbase existing and new, the tools necessary to ensure that their websites are GDPR compliant.
+What does need to be compliant is the end user website, not the software/framework a website is built on.
+What we as a team have done, is to give our Avada userbase the tools necessary to ensure that their websites are GDPR compliant.
 These new privacy tools and options were introduced in Avada 5.5.2, released May 22nd, 2018.

-The Privacy Elements options in the Fusion Theme Options are located in Avada > Theme Options > Privacy section.
+The Privacy Elements options in the Avada Global Options are located in Avada > Options > Privacy section.
 These are global options options that will affect all your Privacy element instances unless otherwise specified within the individual element options.

 Google Fonts Mode – Choose between Local or CDN.
 When set to Local, the Google fonts set in Theme Options will be downloaded to your server.
 When set to CDN, it will use the Google CDN.

 Privacy Consent – Allows you to prevent embeds and scripts from loading until user consent is given.

 Privacy Consent Cookie Expiration – Allows you to set how long the consent cookie should be stored in days.

 Privacy Consent Types – Allows you to set the types of embeds you would like to require consent.
 Choose between Tracking Cookies, Google Maps, Twitter, Flickr, Facebook, SoundCloud, Vimeo, or YouTube.

 Privacy Selected Consent Types – Allows you to set the types of embeds which you would like to be checked by default.
 This applies to both the privacy bar and the privacy element.